Greek Organization Requirements

 Material Submission

-After having met with the Office of Student Engagement staff, a formal petition must be submitted to the administrative advisor of Greek Council.
-A representative must come to the Greek Council general session to present the petition.
+After having met with the Office of Student Engagement staff, students interested in bringing an organization to campus must present a petition to the administrative advisor of Greek Council.
+A student representative must come to the Greek Council general session to present the petition.
 The petition must include the following information:

 An official letter of intent from the inter/national organization outlining the strategy for colonization at Kenyon as well as support and resource strategies the inter/national will provide the new colony.